 - The classic Primary Domain Controller (PDC) and Backup Domain Controller (BDC) roles are not supported. - The Active Directory Domain Controller role is not supported in this release.
-Support for this functionality is being considered and may be provided at a later date.

-• A copy of the source code for Samba on OpenVMS is not included with the installation kit; however, we will provide a copy of the code on request (email support@vmssoftware.com).
+Support for this functionality is being considered and may be provided later. - A copy of the source code for Samba on OpenVMS is not included with the installation kit; however, we will provide a copy of the code on request (email support@vmssoftware.com).